 Some other qualities of diets and the diet mentality include:

 - The requirement to count things, whether that's calories, grams, macros, or points

-- Categorizing foods in black and white ways, like clean and dirty, good and bad, real and fake, or healthy and unhealthy
+- Black-and-white food categories like clean and dirty, good and bad, real and fake, or healthy and unhealthy

 - Cutting out entire foods or food groups for a non-medical or non-ethical reason

 - Demonizing certain ways of eating while putting other ways of eating on a pedestal